AndersDeath/diary2/000-current.md

 # 18 November - Saturday - Dortmund - Berlin - 415 day of immigration

 So, We finally arrived to Berlin.
 We found our apartments and everthing is good for now.
 The problem is that this place was absolutely dirty.
 Ksusha cleaned this for whole evening.
 The main hero of this day is deutsche bahn.
+The train delay was 3 hours.